Fair Column Subset Selection: Related Work

-\spara{Fair PCA.} Closest to our work is fair principal component analysis (\fairpca) by Samadi et al.~\cite{samadi2018price}, where the goal is to find a low-dimensional projection of the data that optimizes a min-max objective that ensures fairness with respect to different groups.
-Tantipongpipat et al.~\cite{tantipongpipat2019multi} extended \fairpca to a multi-objective setting.
-Furthermore, Olfat and Aswani~\cite{olfat2019convex} presented a polynomial time algorithm using convex programming for the general instance with more groups.
-Although we also employ a min-max objective, in contrast to \fairpca, we want to find a subset of actual columns that approximate the reconstruction error of the (two) different groups.
-We show that finding a fair subset of columns is a significantly harder problem than finding a fair projection.
-For instance, in the case of \fairpca, the problem can be solved optimally in polynomial time for two groups~\cite{tantipongpipat2019multi}.
-In contrast \css is \np-hard~\cite{shitov2021column} and the hardness result also follows to \faircss.
-For instance when the two groups are identical, finding a solution for \faircss is equivalent to finding a solution for \css.
+{\bf Fair PCA.} Closest to our work is fair principal component analysis (\fairpca) by \citet{samadi2018price}, where the goal is to find a low-dimensional projection of the data to optimize a min-max objective that ensures fairness with respect to two groups. \citet{tantipongpipat2019multi} extended \fairpca to a multi-objective setting. \citet{olfat2019convex} presented a polynomial-time algorithm using convex programming for the general case with multiple groups.
+Similar to \fairpca, we employ a min-max objective, but in contrast, we want to find a subset of actual columns to approximate the reconstruction error of both groups.
+In fact, we show that the problem we define, fair \css, is \np-hard for any number of groups (see \S~\ref{sec:problem}).